theplant/relay/README.md

 ).Find(&users)
 ```

-### Combining with Pagination
+### Combining with Paginator

-Filter and pagination can work together seamlessly:
+Filter and paginator can work together seamlessly:

 ```go
 import (